ray-project/ray/doc/source/rllib/algorithm-config.rst

 AlgorithmConfig API
 ===================

-You can configure your RLlib :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` in a type-safe fashion by working with the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` API.
+RLlib's :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` API is the auto-validated and type-safe gateway into configuring and building an RLlib :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`.

 In essence, you first create an instance of :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and then call some of its methods to set various configuration options.
+RLlib uses the following, `black <https://github.com/psf/black>`__ compliant format in all parts of the code.

-RLlib uses the following, `black <https://github.com/psf/black>`__ compliant notation in all parts of the code.
 Note that you can chain together more than one method call, including the constructor:

 .. testcode::